department-of-veterans-affairs/vets-website/_disability/3-conditions.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">

-Do you have physical or emotional problems that started -- or worsened -- during your active military service?
+Do you have physical or emotional problems that started -- or became worse -- during your active military service?
 If so, you may be eligible for monthly benefits no matter when or where you served.

 </div>

 <div class="small-12 columns" markdown="0">
 <div class="call-out" markdown="1">

-### Are you Eligible for Compensation?
+### Are you eligible for compensation?

 Yes, if:

 - You became ill or were injured while you were in the military
 - You had an illness or injury before you were in the military, but activities, injury or illness during your service made your condition worse.

-#### Who is covered:
+#### Who is covered

 - You or your dependents

-#### How it works:
+#### How it works

 When you apply for benefits, you will need prove your problems were caused, or worsened, by your service.